 5. Don't get too close or hookup with anyone

 There's plenty of jokes about holiday work parties and alcohol-fueled antics.
-Be mindful of how you approach your co-workers especially with the #MeToo controversies.
-You don't want to get caught up in that this holiday season, so mind your manners.
+Be mindful of how you approach your co-workers..
+You don't want to get caught up in a #MeToo moment, so mind your manners!
 So, watch your spirits intake - limit to two drinks - and keep your hands to yourself.
 Keep your compliments PG rated.
 A simple "you look great" will suffice.
-You don’t need to talk about how sexy someone looks, or go overboard.
-This is not the time to be piling it on when you see the quiet young woman from accounting who looks drop dead gorgeous in the moment.
-Just word your compliments as if you were talking to your kid sister or brother.
+You don’t need to talk about how sexy someone looks, or say they look smokin’ hot.
+This is not the time to put the move on anyone.
+The quiet young woman from accounting may look drop dead gorgeous in the moment, but don’t go there.
+Just word your compliments as if you were talking to your kid sister, brother, or mom.

 As far as the hookup goes, do not go there!
 Your heat of the moment consensual behavior can cast a shadow on your reputation on the job.
 Remember perception can get a little fuzzy when alcohol is involved.
-What seems like flirtation from a coworker could merely be their attempt to be friendly.
-So, be mindful of the interactions and behave yourself.
+What seems like flirtation from a coworker could merely be their attempt to be friendly, so don’t jump to conclusions.
 And, if you see someone who appears to be in a precarious situation, step up, and say or do something.